A must-see for beginners

 · Non-Custodial, that is, non-custodial mode.
 The only thing the user has is a private key-like power, but not a direct cryptocurrency private key (or mnemonic phrase).
 For example, relying on the well-known Cloud platform for hosting, authentication and authorization, at this time the well-known Cloud platform becomes the shortcoming of Cask.
 It also uses secure multi-party computation (MPC) to ensure that there is no single point of risk, and also combines with the well-known Cloud to provide the best user experience.

-For me, I have used several Keyless methods.
-The centralized platform with strong strength and good reputation has a good experience, as long as it is not caused by its own reasons.stealIf the account-related permissions are stolen, these platforms will also cover the compensation.
-As for the Keyless solution based on MPC, I think it is very promising and should be popularized as soon as possible.
+For me, I use Keyless in several ways.
+Centralized platforms with strong strength and good reputation have a good experience.
+As long as the stolen coins are not caused by their own reasons (such as account-related permissions being stolen), these platforms will also pay the full compensation.
+As for the MPC-based Keyless solution, I think it is very promising and should be popularized as soon as possible.
 I have used good ones such as (ZenGo, Fireblocks, Safeheron).
 The advantages are obvious.
-I will briefly mention a few points:
+Let me briefly mention a few points:

 · MPC algorithm engineering practice is becoming more and more mature on these well-known blockchains, and it only needs to be carried out for private keys.